OriShva/-Hierarchical-menu-Builder/README.md

 # -Hierarchical-menu-Builder
 This Program allows you to easily create/manage/display custom menus/navigation.
-Including main menu and submenu options
+Including main menu and submenu options.
 The program is implemented by two different techniques: Interfaces and Delegates.